bitfocus/companion-v3/README.md

 ### Structure

 -   /packages - Various projects (companion + system modules)
--   /packages/companion - Companion source code
+-   /packages/companion - Companion server/backend source code
-    -   assets - static assets served over http
-    -   src/shared - code shared between client and server. eg database types
-    -   src/client - react based client code
-    -   src/server - server/backend code
     -   bundled-modules - any modules to be distributed with companion should be built into an asar file in here. the expectation is that not everything will be bundled, many will be distributed via a 'module store'
     -   userdata - database docs etc generated at runtime.
 Located here in development, gets placed elsewhere when running a full electron build
+-   /packages/webui - Companion webui source code
+    -   assets - static assets served over http
+-   /packages/shared - Companion shared code between webui and backend
 -   /packages/mock-module - Example module
 -   /packages/module-framework - shared code (api typings etc) to be used by modules
 -   /scripts - Scripts for various tasks